AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/BodyForce1.md

 # A more fundamental Hooke's Law

-We started by presenting the following equation as the constitutive law (force deflection relation) for the bar in this [section](./Bars.md):
+We started by presenting the following equation as the constitutive law (force-displacement relation) for the bar in this [section](./Bars.md):

 $$
 \begin{equation}